 3. SETUP | Put Out Victory Points & Random Game Tokens for Play

 There are various pieces that need to be placed around the board for access throughout the game.
 The main thing is money/victory point tokens.
 These have numbers ranging 1 – 10 and are the main marker collected and used throughout the game.
 The other, more random, pieces correspond to the various abilities that may or not come up throughout the game and include troll lair, fortress, encampment, hole in the ground, hero and dragon.
 Then put out the one die, which is used to get you reinforcements in your final attack each round.
 Finally, put out the tray of the tokens for the 14 races next to the board.

 The game comes with 14 race cards and 20 special power cards.
+Learning the strategy in how to play Small World with all these will take some time, but a good time.
 These are the weird long with half-circle pieces that appear to fit together.
 That is because they do.
 Shuffle these up and put one stack of each side by side.
 Move up the pairs above these piles until you have a column with five pairs above it.
 You can choose any of these throughout the game, include the “6th” which is what is on top of the pile.